 BLAIR: Casey Rae-Hunter heads up the Future of Music Coalition.

-Mr. RAE-HUNTER: But that's a mouthful, so fractured culture works just fine.
+RAE: But that's a mouthful, so fractured culture works just fine.

 BLAIR: Alyssa Rosenberg writes a column for The Atlantic.
 She prefers another word.

-Ms. ROSENBERG: The fragmentation of culture is a wonderful thing.
+ROSENBERG: The fragmentation of culture is a wonderful thing.

 BLAIR: And Mark Lopez of the Pew Hispanic Research Center was just confused when I asked him about fractured culture.